thingsboard/thingsboard.github.io/docs/user-guide/integrations/udp.md

 {% include images-gallery.html imageCollection="downlink" %}

-Now you have to add a converter to the integration, optionally configure Cache Size and Cache time to live in minutes (able just for UDP Downlink)
+Now you have to add a converter to the integration, optionally configure Cache Size and Cache time to live in minutes (able just for UDP Downlink).

 ***Note**: Cache size and Time to live - features, that helps to avoid memory leak when we are storing connections.*
 *Cache time to live - time to storage messages*